guybal/tarbac/docs/blog.md

-# 🚀 TARBAC: Break-The-Glass With Self-Service Dynamic Access
+# 🚀 TARBAC: IT Breaks-the-Glass for Self-Service Dynamic Access

 In the fast-paced world of Kubernetes, static Role-Based Access Control (RBAC) systems often fall short.
 Traditional RBAC models are rigid, requiring manual intervention for role assignments and cleanups, which can lead to security risks and operational inefficiencies.
 Enter Tarbac, a cloud native solution designed to address these challenges by introducing time-based and self-service, policy-driven access controls.